Celebrate Earth Week Safe from Your Home

-The Sustainability Task Force of the City of Manhattan Beach is recruiting 5th – 12th grade students who live in and/or attend school in Manhattan Beach to join the Manhattan Beach Sustainability Youth Council (SYC).
-The SYC will lead community outreach on a variety of environmental topics including plastic pollution reduction, climate action and renewable energy, sustainable building, smart water management, and climate adaptation and resiliency.
-Please fill out the application and return by 5:00 PM on September 23, 2019.
-To contact the SYC, please email SustainabilityYC@citymb.info
+The Sustainability Task Force of the City of Manhattan Beach recruited 5th – 12th grade students who live in and/or attend school in Manhattan Beach to join the Manhattan Beach Sustainability Youth Council (SYC).
+The SYC leads community outreach on a variety of environmental topics including plastic pollution reduction, climate action and renewable energy, sustainable building, smart water management, and climate adaptation and resiliency.
+2019-2020 school year applications closed on September 23, 2019.
+To contact the SYC, please email SustainabilityYC@citymb.info.

 12-Year Report of Environmental Accomplishments

 Released in September 2018, the City's Sustainability Task Force compiled a report highlighting environmental accomplishments Manhattan Beach has achieved over the past 12+ years.
 Manhattan Beach has tackled numerous environmental issues that range from plastic pollution, to climate change, to urban sustainability.
 As a coastal city, Manhattan Beach has a responsibility to keep our beaches clean, take climate action, and promote green living.
 The City is proud of all of these successes, and we look forward to the next decade and beyond of being a champion in environmental sustainability.

 2018-2020 Environmental Work Plan